boomb0om/text2image-benchmark/README.md

 We propose to use the metric MS-COCO FID-30K with OpenAI's CLIP score, which has already become a standard for measuring the quality of text2image models.
 We provide the MS-COCO validation subset and precalculated metrics for it.
-We also recorded 30,000 descriptions that need to be used to generate images for MS-COCO FID-30K.
+We also recorded 30,000 descriptions that needs to be used to generate images for MS-COCO FID-30K.

+You can easily contribute your model into benchmark and make FID results reproducible!
+See more in [contribution](#contribution) section.

 ## Installation